MultiverseLearningProducts/swe/src/mod2/wk2/day2.md

 }
 ```

-1. "There's been a problem!" ...
-Uncaught ReferenceError: e is not defined
+1. "There's been a problem!" "finally called"
 2. "There's been a problem!"
 3. Nothing is printed out